fenwick67/node-ez-tv/README.md

 * "cron": can be a String or an Array of strings (ex: "0 20 * * *")
 * "pathspec":the path spec used to find filenames (String) (ex: "/home/pi/videos/*.mkv")
 * "repeat":if true, repeat episodes end-to-end
-* "runtime":the length of the show in minutes (used only for the guide)
+* "runtime":the length of the show in minutes (used for the guide)
 * "order":"random" shuffles order, A-z otherwise
 * "episodeStartIndex":The index from which to start playing episodes (int >= 0 or 'random')

-###Commercials schema:
+##Commercials schema:

 * "name":(String) (unused)
 * "pathspec":the path spec used to find the filenames (String)